xar-network/spec/README.md

 XAR Network's public chain allows you to deposit any supported digital asset, collateralize it, mint Collateralized Stable Currency Tokens (CSCTs) based on this collateral, and then use these CSCTs to stake and earn rewards.
 All the while maintaining ownership of your underlying collateralized asset.
 Staking CSDT allows you to receive rewards from the fees pool, proportional to your share of the total CSDT stakes in the network.
 Your rewards are paid in a stable currency token, such as CSDT (collateralized stable dollar token), not in an inflationary token as in some other networks.

-###

-[TOC]

 ##

 ## Project Overview

 ### **Project Name**

 Xar Network

 ### **Coin Name**

 CSDT (Collateralized Stable Debt Tokens)

 ### **Official website**

 [Xar Network](https://xar.network/)

 ###
 **Elevator Pitch**

 *   Non-Inflationary, Stable, Sustainable Proof Of Stake
 *   Consolidated liquidity across DeFi offerings
 *   Decentralized, Stable, Unbiased currency that offers stable rewards

-*
 The framework for Cosmos and Fantom-based decentralized finance.

 ## Problem Statement

-*
-Staking rewards vs DeFi liquidity of assets
+*   Staking rewards vs DeFi liquidity of assets

-*
-Inflationary tokens used as rewards for staking
+*   Inflationary tokens used as rewards for staking

-*
-Non stable rewards, impacting Opex planning
+*   Non stable rewards, impacting Opex planning

-*
-Non linearly scalable on-chain security via staking
+*   Non linearly scalable on-chain security via staking

-*
-No shared fees between DeFi offerings
+*   No shared fees between DeFi offerings

-*
-No optimized liquidity provider between DeFi offerings
+*   No optimized liquidity provider between DeFi offerings

 ### **Inflationary Staking**